munificent/ui-as-code/in-progress/optional-semicolons.md

 Any optional semicolon system has to resolve these ambiguities and do it in a way that agrees with the user's intention.
 This is why optional semicolons can be difficult.
-Most of these ambiguities center around *statement expressions*.
+Most of these ambiguities center around *expression statements*.
 That's the corner of the language where the rich expression grammar comes into play, and where a semicolon is often necessary to separate two expression statements.